reifjulian/reifjulian.github.io/guide.md

 1. Unless a user has a local copy of the program, she won't be able to run your code if you don't supply this program.
 1. These commands are updated over time and newer versions may not work with older code implementations.

 Many people do not appreciate how code updates can inhibit replication.
 Here is an example.
 You perform a Stata analysis using a new, user-written estimation command called, say, `regols`.
 You publish your paper, along with your replication code, but do not include the code for `regols`.
 10 years later a researcher tries to replicate your analysis.
 The code breaks because she has not installed `regols`.
 She opens Stata and type `ssc install regols`, which installs the newest version of that command.
 But, in the intervening 10 years the author of `regols` fixed a bug in how the standard errors are calculated.
 When the researcher runs your code she finds your estimates are no longer significant.
-Is this because you included the wrong dataset with your replication, or because there is mistake in the analysis code, or because you failed to correctly copy/paste your output into your publication?
+Is this because you included the wrong dataset with your replication, because there is mistake in the analysis code, or because you failed to correctly copy/paste your output into your publication?
 The researcher does not know.
 She cannot replicate your published results and must now decide what to do.

 When I start a new project, I include a script called `_install_stata_packages.do` that installs a copy of all required add-ons into a subdirectory of the project folder.
 Rerunning this script will install updated versions of these add-on's (if available).
 I delete the script when my project is ready to be published, which locks down the code for these packages and ensures I can replicate my analysis forever.

 In theory, one can also install copies of add-on packages for *R* in your local project folder.
 In practice, I run into difficulties.
-Standard add-ons such as `tidyverse` have file sizes of several hundreds of megabytes.
+Standard add-ons such as `tidyverse` take up hundreds of megabytes of space.
+Duplicating these large files for every new project is unappealing.
 Installing *R* libraries locally also frequently generates installation errors, or result in only partial installations.
 Packages such as [packrat](https://rstudio.github.io/packrat/) may provide better solutions.
 In my example, I include a script called `_install_R_packages.R` that installs these packages for the user.
-This solution requires an internet connection, and is also vulnerable to the replication challenges mentioned above.
+This solution requires an internet connection, and is vulnerable to the two replication concerns mentioned above.

-Overall, I am confident that my Stata analyses will be forever replicable, provided that Stata remains in business.
+I am confident that Stata analyses will be forever replicable, provided that Stata remains in business.
 I am less confident about my *R* analyses.

-## Replication checklist
+## Publishing your code

-Follow these steps before submitting your "final materials" to ensure replication.
+Follow these steps before publishing your code to ensure replication.

+1. Add a README file to the `analysis` folder.
+It should include the following information:
+  1. Title and authors of the paper
+  1. Required software, including version numbers
+  1. **Clear** instructions for how to run the analysis.
+If the analysis cannot be run--because the data are proprietary, for example--this should be noted.
+  1. Description of whether the output is stored

-1. Remove `_install_stata_packages.do` from `/scripts`.
+1. Remove `_install_stata_packages.do` from the `scripts` folder.

 1. Disable all locally installed Stata programs not located in your Stata folder.
 (This will ensure that your analysis is actually using programs installed in your project subdirectory, rather than somewhere else on your machine.)
 On Windows, this can usually be done by renaming `c:/ado` to `c:/_ado`.
 You can test whether you succeeded as follows.
 Suppose you have a copy of `regsave` somewhere on your machine and also in your local project directory.
 Open up a new instance of Stata and type `which regsave`.
 Stata should report "command regsave not found".
 If not, Stata will tell you where the command is located, and you can then rename that folder by adding an underscore.